Brief Guide to Hadith and Sunnah: Part 1

 E. Relationship between Sunnah and Hadith.

-The Sunnah is the reality or the actual statements, actions and approvals of the Prophet.
+The Sunnah is the reality, or the actual statements, actions and approvals of the Prophet.
 There is no such thing as a weak Sunnah.
 That actual Sunnah is contained within the reports that have come down from the Prophet.
 The Hadith is the vehicle by which the Sunnah reaches us since we were not present at the time of the Prophet.
 Hadīth is the ‘carrier’ and ‘vehicle’ of the sunna…it has can said that a certain ḥadīth contains five sunnas”

-However not everything reported from the Prophet is correct – some are blatant lies and fabrications and hence not all hadith represent the Sunnah.
+However not everything reported from the Prophet is correct – some are blatant lies and fabrications, and hence not all hadith represent the Sunnah.
 Only the acceptable hadith represent and portray the real sunnah of the Messenger.

-Shaikh Albanee said: “The sunnah that has importance in the law is the confirmed sunnah from the Prophet (sa) via methodological means and well known sound chains according to the people of knowledge of hadith and its narrators.
+Shaikh Albanee said: "The sunnah that has importance in the law is the confirmed sunnah from the Prophet (sa) via methodological means and well-known sound chains according to the people of knowledge of hadith and its narrators.
 It is not one that is found in the various books of tafseer, books of fiqh, and books of stories to make the heart soft.
-In these are many weak, rejected and fabricated hadith.
-It is incumbent upon the people of knowledge not to be so bold as to argue by hadith until after they certify its truthfulness.”
+In these are many weak, rejected, and fabricated hadith.
+It is incumbent upon the people of knowledge not to be so bold as to argue by hadith until after they certify its truthfulness."

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *